 - 1. Compliance with student handbook policies is expected during class.
 The classroom is to be a professional environment.
 That means your attention is expected to be on course related material, and you are expected to positively contribute to the class.
 I reserve the right to ask you to leave class should your attention be elsewhere (sleeping, surfing the internet, working on assignments for another class, etc.). - 2.
-Late Policy: - Weekly HW/progress reports are penalized at 25% per calendar day late (automatically in Canvas). - Written assignments/projects are penalized at 15% off if turned in with 3 calendar days of the due date, and are a 0 after that.
-Oral presentations are a 0 if not presented on the day assigned. - In-class tests must be taken by the date given in class unless there is incapacitating illness (see attendance policy below). - Work may always be completed early (contact your professor if you wish to take a test early).

-Exceptions may be granted by your professor in emergencies.
-Contact your professor asap by Teams to notify them of the emergency.

-2. BJU attendance policy is in effect (see https://home.bju.edu/bju-policies/ for details).
+Late Policy: - Weekly HW/progress reports are optional but are not accepted after the due date. - Written assignments/projects are penalized at 15% off if turned in within 3 calendar days of the due date and are a 0 after that.
+Oral presentations are a 0 if not presented on the day assigned. - In-class tests must be taken by the date given in class unless there is incapacitating illness (see attendance policy below). - Work may always be completed early (contact your professor if you wish to take a test early). - Exceptions may be granted by your professor in emergencies.
+Contact your professor asap by Teams to notify them of the emergency. - 3.
+BJU attendance policy is in effect (see https://home.bju.edu/bju-policies/ for details).

 Scheduled tests/quizzes should be taken before your planned absence; please contact your professor to make arrangements for doing so.
-You are personally responsible to get notes from your classmates and discuss the missed material with them.
+You are personally responsible for getting notes from your classmates and discuss the missed material with them.
 You should not expect your professor to privately re-teach you the material you missed.
 If an unannounced quiz/assessment is taken during the class that you miss, you will NOT be allowed to make it up, and you WILL receive a zero on the assignment.